-- summon and enforce the appearance of persons before the OPC and compel them to give oral or written evidence on oath and to produce any records and materials that the OPC considers necessary to investigate the complaint, in the same manner and to the same extent as a superior court of record; - administer oaths; - receive and accept any evidence and other information, whether on oath, by affidavit or otherwise, that the OPC sees fit, whether or not it is or would be admissible in a court of law; - at any reasonable time, enter any premises, other than a dwelling-house, occupied by an organization on satisfying any security requirements of the organization relating to the premises; - converse in private with any person in any premises entered under the fourth point above and otherwise carry out in those premises any inquiries that the OPC sees fit; - examine or obtain copies of or extracts from records found in any premises entered under the fourth point above that contain any matter relevant to the investigation; and - conduct audits of organizations if the OPC has reasonable grounds to believe that the organization has contravened a specific provision of PIPEDA.
+- summon and enforce the appearance of persons before the OPC and compel them to give oral or written evidence on oath and to produce any records and materials that the OPC considers necessary to investigate the complaint, in the same manner and to the same extent as a superior court of record; - administer oaths; - receive and accept any evidence and other information, whether on oath, by affidavit or otherwise, that the OPC sees fit, whether or not it is or would be admissible in a court of law; - at any reasonable time, enter any premises, other than a dwelling-house, occupied by an organisation on satisfying any security requirements of the organisation relating to the premises; - converse in private with any person in any premises entered under the fourth point above and otherwise carry out in those premises any inquiries that the OPC sees fit; - examine or obtain copies of or extracts from records found in any premises entered under the fourth point above that contain any matter relevant to the investigation; and - conduct audits of organizations if the OPC has reasonable grounds to believe that the organization has contravened a specific provision of PIPEDA.

 Under PIPEDA, the OPC may attempt to resolve complaints by means of dispute resolution mechanisms, such as mediation or conciliation.
-In addition, the OPC may enter into compliance agreements whereby an organization agrees to bring itself into compliance with PIPEDA within a specified time period during which the OPC must not apply to the Federal Court for a hearing.
-An organization's failure to live up to a commitment under a compliance agreement may result in an application to
+In addition, the OPC may enter into compliance agreements whereby an organisation agrees to bring itself into compliance with PIPEDA within a specified time period during which the OPC must not apply to the Federal Court for a hearing.
+An organisation's failure to live up to a commitment under a compliance agreement may result in an application to the Federal Court requiring compliance with the agreement's terms or seeking another order, penalty, or both.